Dylan Moore Preview, Player Props: Mariners vs. Rangers

-On Thursday, Dylan Moore (.211 on-base percentage in past 10 games, 86 points below season-long percentage) and the Seattle Mariners face the Texas Rangers, whose starting pitcher will be Jordan Montgomery.
-First pitch is at 9:40 PM ET.
+On Saturday, Dylan Moore (.316 slugging percentage in past 10 games, with no homers) and the Seattle Mariners face the Texas Rangers.
+First pitch is at 7:15 PM ET.

-He had a one-hit showing in his previous game (1-for-2) against the Astros.

 Sportsbook Promo Codes